jordiqui/BrainLearnJR/Readme.md

 - _board signature (hash key)_
 - _best move depth_
 - _best move score_
 - _best move performance_ , a new parameter you can calculate with any learning application supporting this specification.
 An example is the private one, kernel of SaaS part of [Alpha-Chess](http://www.alpha-chess.com) AI portal.
 The idea is to update it based on pattern recognition concept.
 In the portal, you can also exploit the reports of another NLG (virtual trainer) application and buy the products in the digishop based on all this.
 This open-source part has the performance default, based on score and depth.
 You can align the performance by uci token quickresetexp.
-Clearly, even if already strong, this private learning algorithm is a lot stronger as demostrate here: [Graphical result](https://github.com/amchess/BrainLearn/tree/master/tests/6-5.jpg) The perfomance, in this case, is updated based on the latest Stockfish wdl model (score and material).
+Clearly, even if already strong, this private learning algorithm is a lot stronger as demostrate here: [Graphical result](https://github.com/amchess/BrainLearn/tree/master/tests/6-5.jpg) The perfomance, in this case, is updated based on the latest Brainlearn wdl model (score and material).

 This file is loaded in an hashtable at the engine load and updated each time the engine receive quit or stop uci command.
 When BrainLearn starts a new game or when we have max 8 pieces on the chessboard, the learning is activated and the hash table updated each time the engine has a best score